ethereum/act/docs/act.md

 ## Types

-The types of Act are made up from three basic primitives:
+The types of Act consist of three basic primitives:
 Integers, Booleans and ByteStrings.
 Integers are unbounded, with true integer operations.
 However, as our integer expressions will often represent words in the EVM, we allow ourselves a slight